alconley/spectrix/README.md

 - Different Colormaps with that can be reversed, log norm, and adjustable Z range
 - Easy to draw cut/gates
 - Rebinning

-### Cutting/Gating Data

-A powerful feature of this program is the ability to filter data using cuts or gates on a 2D histogram.
-This is done by drawing a polygon around the region of interest, saving the file, and then loading it into the program through the side panel.
-When you calculate histograms with cuts, a boolean mask is created to filter the data in the underlying lazy frame based on the columns provided by the user.
-This option is only availiable with parquet files.

-#### Steps to Create a Cut/Gate

-1. **Draw a Polygon**: Use the interactive UI to draw a polygon around the region of interest on the 2D histogram.
-This can be activated by right-clicking on the plot and selecting the "Add Cut" button or pressing "c".
-To place vertices of the polygon, click around the data of interest.
-Double-click the final point to complete the polygon.
-The vertices can be moved using left mouse button.

-2. **Save and Load the Cut**: Once the polygon is drawn, either save the cut somewhere on your computer and load it or hit the "Retrieve Active Cuts" button in the info panel.

-3. **Filter the Lazy Frame**: A boolean mask will be computed for the specified columns (the user must specify which columns to filter).
-The entire lazy frame will be filtered using this boolean mask.
-Multiple cuts can be used; just ensure they are activated (this might be broken right now).

-Here is an example of filtering our data using a particle identification 2D histogram.
-In the example, I select all the data that corresponds to the protons.

-### Projecting Data

-Another useful feature of the 2D histogram is the ability to project data along the X or Y axis to create 1D histograms.
-This allows for analysis of data distribution along a particular axis.

-#### Steps to Create a Projection

-1. **Activate Projection**: To create a projection, right-click on the 2D histogram and select "Add X Projection" (keybind: x) or "Add Y Projection" (keybind: y).

-2. **Adjust Projection Lines**: Once the projection is activated, lines will appear on the histogram indicating the range of the projection.
-These lines can be moved using the left mouse button to select the desired range.

-3. **View and Use the Projection**: The projection will generate a 1D histogram based on the selected range.
-This 1D histogram can be used for further analysis, such as fitting peaks.